 The day of the promotion Junior felt a surge of excitement which he had not felt in a long time.
-Last time might have been when he was accepted into his college program, which he still hoped to complete one day.
-He still kept the acceptance letter in his desk drawer at work, occasionally taking it out and reading it over again, thinking about how it would have felt if he had been able to graduate.
+Last time he had this feeling, he had been accepted into his architecture program, which he still hoped to complete one day.
+He kept the acceptance letter in his desk drawer at work, occasionally taking it out and reading it over again, thinking about how it would have felt if he had been able to graduate.
 Now, however, he had another letter, one that informed him of his promotion.
 He carried that with him in his breast pocket so he could show his father.

 He knocked on his father’s door and waited.
-No one answered at first so, he knocked again.
-This time he heard his father’s footsteps which fell upon the floor with authority, whose verdict he heard under his own boots, as he felt his father come closer.
+No one answered at first so he knocked again.
+This time he heard his father’s footsteps which fell upon the floor with authority, whose verdict he heard under his own boots, as he feeling his fathers presence long before actually seeing him.
+Something inside him stirred and he straightened his posture and clasped his hands behind his back.
 The steps were not hurried.
-They were always in control.
-The door sprang open and his father stretched across the gaping door.
-Junior could tell his father had dressed quickly for he simply wore his robe with no undershirt and he could see his father’s broad chest and specks of grey hair that covered it.
-Junior found himself lowering his head as if he were bowing, a natural reaction in the presence of his father.
+His father did not rush for anyone.
+He was always in control.
+The door sprang open and his father stretched across the gaping entrance.
+Junior could tell his father had not been expecting any company for he simply wore his robe with no undershirt and he could see his father’s broad chest and specks of grey hair that covered it.
+Junior found himself lowering his head as if he were bowing, a natural reaction in front of his father.

 “Is it Friday already?”
 His father voice was deep and his lips barely moved.
-There were hints of facial hair on his father’s chin.
+There was some stubble on his chin.

 “No pa, it’s still Wednesday.”

 “Of course I know what day it is, you think I’m that far gone?”

 Junior smiled, embarrassed at taking his father’s question literally.
 His father often joked and asked questions that didn’t need answers but he found himself answering them anyway.

 “I thought you only came to see your old man on Friday?”